Pageant Mom: Did She Put Her Daughter in Danger?

 More than 16 million kids in the United States are at risk for hunger each day.
 Fortunately, you can help.
 Visit Feeding America to find your local food bank.
 And, help Dr. Phil raise enough money for 10 million meals.
 Donate today!

-Pageant MomLori, 39, made headlines last year when she was seen on a reality TV show, bleaching her then 9-year-old daughter, Alaska’s, teeth and dyeing the girl’s eyelashes — while she appeared to cry out in pain — in preparation for an upcoming pageant.
+Pageant MomLori, 39, made headlines in 2012 when she was seen on a reality TV show, bleaching her then 9-year-old daughter, Alaska’s, teeth and dyeing the girl’s eyelashes — while she appeared to cry out in pain — in preparation for an upcoming pageant.
 She says Alaska’s eyelashes are very fair, and she dyes them darker to make them stand out more.
 “It’s perfectly safe if you get [the dye] in your eye,” she insists.
 “It stings just like, maybe, shampoo would.”
 She says during filming, Alaska didn’t sit still, and some of the dye went into her eye — and she feels the incident was blown out of proportion in the media.
 She says she has dyed her daughter’s eyelashes about four or five times.
 “I’m not doing this every weekend or every month,” she says.
 “We’re talking about, maybe, twice a year.”